DIVERSITY, EQUITY & INCLUSION

 • At all levels of the organization, we have implemented training and education opportunities including training for all employees and diversity leadership training for people managers and senior executives.
 This included cultural competency training for all employees led by Nathan Wright of Adam Wright Strategies focused on Indigenous history and our role in responding to the TRC’s recommendations.

-• Furthering our commitment to education, we regularly host firm-wide events under the “Daniels Digs Deep” umbrella.
-Daniels Digs Deep is an annual comprehensive education series launched by Daniels’ Diversity, Equity and Inclusion Committee that provides opportunities for our employees to further their understanding of equity-deserving groups in our communities through forums, workshops and guest speaker-led discussions.
-Our focus in 2022 was Indigenous Voices.
-Through Daniels Digs Deep events, our team has provided additional learning opportunities focused on Indigenous Peoples in Canada, their rich culture, values, history and contributions to our country.
+• Furthering our commitment to education, we host firm-wide events under the “Daniels Digs Deep” umbrella.
+Daniels Digs Deep is an education series launched by Daniels’ Diversity, Equity and Inclusion Committee that provides opportunities for our employees to further their understanding of equity-deserving groups in our communities through forums, workshops and guest speaker-led discussions.

 • Daniels has engaged Indigenous Works for a baseline assessment to help our company improve our Indigenous inclusion both internally and externally.